-In the case of childbirth, at least five (5) months before the start of the first semester of relief, a faculty member wishing to utilize workload relief for parenting under this plan should inform his or her Department Chair by filling out a Workload Relief Form, certifying that she/he is the primary caregiver and stating her/his intentions to take one (1) full semester or two (2) half semesters of relief.
-The form should be submitted to the person responsible at his/her School for processing the request as listed on the Workload Relief contact sheet.
-Details of the workload relief arrangement must be decided in consultation with the Department Chair or, in Schools without departmental organization, with the Dean.
-In the case of adoption, foster care or guardianship, the faculty member should alert the Department Chair or Dean as early as possible.
+In the case of childbirth, at least five (5) months before the start of the proposed first semester of workload relief, a faculty member should apply for Workload Relief via OASIS, certifying that she/he is the primary caregiver and stating her/his intentions to take one (1) full semester or two (2) half semesters of relief.
+Details of workload relief arrangements must be decided in consultation with the Department Chair; all requests are subject to approval by the respective Divisional Dean and the Provost’s Office of Academic Appointments.
+In the case of adoption, foster care or guardianship, the faculty member should alert the Department Chair as early as possible.

 Tenure clock stoppage will be granted for up to two semesters or one academic year per qualifying event, for a cumulative maximum of two academic years or four semesters, during the probationary period to a faculty member who is the primary caregiver of a child, whether or not the faculty member avails herself or himself of workload relief (see Faculty Handbook, p.
 48).
 The one (1) full semester or two half semesters of relief will count as credit toward a faculty member's sabbatical leave.
 Note: if no tenure clock stoppage is requested, please clearly indicate as much on the Workload Relief Form.
 The tenure clock will stop by default for the period of workload relief unless otherwise noted.
 Additional details are available via Tenure Clock Stoppage for Personal Reasons.

 The faculty member's School shall remain financially responsible for her/his full salary during the workload relief period.
 Funding support for hiring appropriate adjunct replacements for Workload Relief of classroom teaching is provided by a University workload relief fund.